LatticeX-Foundation/Rosetta/doc/TUTORIALS.md

 ## Installation and Deployment

-If you have not set up a `rosetta` environment yet, please refer to [Deployment Document](./DEPLOYMENT.md).
+If you have not set up a `Rosetta` environment yet, please refer to [Deployment Document](./DEPLOYMENT.md).

 In order to simplify the description of this tutorial, the examples below are based on `single machine with multiple nodes` mode, please refer to `Deployment Documentation` for deployment in this way.